Span hierarchy

 └── api.{model} [LLM] (second round-trip after tool results)

-session.*/cron— the root for each turn.
-Present when session hooks are available in the Hermes build; absent on older versions (thellm.*span becomes the root).llm.*— one per logical model turn.
+agent/cron— the root for each turn.
+Present when session hooks are available in the Hermes build; absent on older versions (thellm.*span becomes the root).skill.*— one per skill loaded during the turn.
+Spans from the load (askill_viewcall or a/skills/read) to the turn boundary, nested under the turn root.
+Skills overlap freely — two loaded in one turn are two concurrent siblings.
+Seeskill.*below.llm.*— one per logical model turn.
 Wraps one or more HTTP round-trips to the provider.api.*— one per HTTP round-trip.
 Tools run during a round-trip, so their parent isapi.*, notllm.*.tool.*— one per tool invocation.
-Parallel tool calls are siblings under the sameapi.*.
+Parallel tool calls are siblings under the sameapi.*.approval.*— one per dangerous-command approval prompt.
+Spans the time the agent blocks waiting for a human to approve/deny, correlated to the gated tool viagen_ai.tool.call.id.
+Seeapproval.*below.subagent.*— one per delegated child agent.
+The child's own root span nests under it so a multi-agent run is one connected trace.
+Seesubagent.*below.

 session.* / cron